Understanding Data Inequality

 6. Find Values-Aligned Partners

 An organization’s data suppliers are often key to creating enduring success through better business intelligence.
-However, despite their repeated world-saving narratives, the tech sector is shockingly terrible at making—and sticking to—public impact commitments.
-Unfortunately, when it comes to data inequality, this is not surprising since so many tech companies rely on extractive or otherwise exploitative data practices.
+However, despite repeated world-saving narratives, the tech sector is shockingly terrible at making—and sticking to—public impact commitments.

-To find more sustainable partners that are better aligned with your values, start by looking for accessibility, privacy, and sustainability statements or a clear Code of Ethics on potential partner websites.
+To find more sustainable partners that are better aligned with your values, look for accessibility, privacy, and sustainability statements or a clear Code of Ethics on potential partner websites.
 If that doesn’t work, find values-aligned partners with the B Corp search tool or resources like Charity Navigator or Great Nonprofits.
-Unfortunately, there doesn’t seem to be a comprehensive list of Public Benefit Corporations online.
-Someone should create that.
+Unfortunately, we haven’t found a comprehensive list of Public Benefit Corporations online.
+Does that exist?
+It should.

 7. Advocate for More Responsible Tech and Data Policies